 We’ll dig into this a bit in the next section, for now one chunky action step for you – setup a CRUX speed report for your website at this link: https://g.co/chromeuxdash

-This report will give you a breakdown of Google’s field data about your site speed and how users in the real world are experiencing your page loads.
+This report will give you a breakdown of Google’s field data about your speed and how users in the real world are experiencing your web pages load times.

 Google Pagespeed Insights – Interpreting Reports